Vickyyn/task-tracker/README.md

 1. Open Terminal
 2. Navigate into the task tracker folder:
    `cd task-tracker/src`
 3. Enter the virtual environment (to access the dependencies).
-You should see (venv) in front of your command line after this step:
+You should see (venv) in front of your command line after this step.
+If you have downloaded the dependencies globally during first installation, then you can skip this step and step 5:
    `source venv/bin/activate`
 4. Run the programme:
    `python3 main.py`